 I don’t lecture about effective reading practices; instead, I enable students to experience the benefits of engaged reading as it applies to their studies.

-Ultimately, my pedagogy is focused on creating opportunities for students in my classes to experience for themselves the value of an English or Liberal arts degree by challenging them to develop professional communication and writing skills, as well as encouraging them to think critically about how course content and themes connect with and challenge cultural narratives.
+Ultimately, my pedagogy is focused on creating opportunities for students to experience for themselves the value of an English or Liberal arts degree by challenging them to develop professional communication and writing skills through practical experiences, as well as encouraging them to think critically about how course content and themes connect with and challenge cultural narratives.